 The Cardinals went 7-5 that year, good for second place in the league's Eastern Conference, but they failed to attract much attention among Chicagoans, who trickled into Comiskey Park for Cardinals' home games.
 Even after starting the season 4-0, only 30,553 bothered showing up for a game with the Redskins.
 It was the highest attendance of the year, a problem that continued and led to the franchise flying south three years later to become the St. Louis football Cardinals.

-The General Information packet welcomed players to the team, one of the NFL's charter franchises, owned then and now by the Bidwill family.
+The General Information packet welcomed players to the team, one of the NFL's charter franchises, which was then and is now owned by the Bidwill family.